imjohnwills/hello-world/README.md

 type = blah
 Hey this is an extra branch!
-I'm testing the in-line new branch stuff inside of GitHub. hey now this is the final edit from inside of what i think is the final-2.0 branch
+I'm testing the in-line new branch stuff inside of GitHub. hey now this is the final edit from inside of what i think is the final-2.0 branch wait i can make multiple commites in the same branch.
+Idk why I forget about that but this whole thing is finally starting to make sense.